President of the Darclée Foundation

 of Gaetano Donizetti’s Parisina d’Este and Gemma di Vergy coordinated by Mariana Nicolesco,

 at the Bucharest National Opera, and later on at the Pelesh Royal Castle in Sinaia and during the Darclée Festival.

-In 2010 she offered Song Master Classes (Lied), giving the young interpreters
+She offered Song Master Classes (Lied) in 2010, giving the young interpreters

 the opportunity to work with the best-known Romanian composers of songs, while the evenings were

 The 2010 jubilee edition, marking the celebration of 150 years since Hariclea Darclée's birth and 15 years since